Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 247572610_359017392667707_1789834709572999915_n

-Along the way you can explore multiple overlooks, trails, and picnic areas leading through the Cherokee National Forest, Wildcat Falls, Bald River Falls, Fall Branch Falls, Tellico River Gorge, Indian Boundary Campground on Boundary Lake, and eventually through the Nantahala Forest, and the Joyce Kilmer Memorial Forest closer to Robbinsville.
+Along the way you can explore multiple overlooks, trails, and picnic areas leading through the Cherokee National Forest, to Wildcat Falls, Bald River Falls, Fall Branch Falls, Tellico River Gorge, Indian Boundary Campground on Boundary Lake, and eventually through the Nantahala Forest, and the Joyce Kilmer Memorial Forest closer to Robbinsville.

 248039479_359017286001051_7643198900917522936_n